MC786/capstone-project/frontend/README.md

 ### HTML
 <div align="justify">
 HTML (Hypertext Markup Language) is considered as the base of the World Wide Web.
-It was developed by Tim Berners-Lee in 1990 and has been further developed since by the World WIde Web Consortium and the Web Hypertext Application Technology Working Group.
+It was developed by Tim Berners-Lee in 1990 and has been further developed since by the World Wide Web Consortium and the Web Hypertext Application Technology Working Group.

 The purpose of a Markup Language is to structure text in documents so that it is syntactically differentiable.